PEO vs Payroll Service: Choosing the Right Option for Your Business

 selective focus photography of people sits in front of table inside room

-When it comes to choosing between a PEO and a payroll service, understanding the costs is crucial.
+Understanding the costs is crucial when choosing between a PEO and a payroll service.
 The financial implications can significantly impact your business.

 Cost Structures of PEOs